-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 1526 C1 Total first-time, first-year (freshman) women who applied 2731 C1 Total first-time, first-year (freshman) men who were admitted 1399 C1 Total first-time, first-year (freshman) women who were admitted 2569 C1 Total full-time, first-time, first-year (freshman) men who enrolled 316 C1 Total part-time, first-time, first-year (freshman) men who enrolled 21 C1 Total full-time, first-time, first-year (freshman) women who enrolled 597 C1 Total part-time, first-time, first-year (freshman) women who enrolled 12
+who were subsequently offered admission.
+C1 Total first-time, first-year (freshman) men who applied 1405 C1 Total first-time, first-year (freshman) women who applied 2529 C1 Total first-time, first-year (freshman) men who were admitted 1272 C1 Total first-time, first-year (freshman) women who were admitted 2342 C1 Total full-time, first-time, first-year (freshman) men who enrolled 288 C1 Total part-time, first-time, first-year (freshman) men who enrolled 1 C1 Total full-time, first-time, first-year (freshman) women who enrolled 488 C1 Total part-time, first-time, first-year (freshman) women who enrolled 11